beejjorgensen/bgc/src/bgc_part_0150_intro.md

 }
 ```

-We're going to don our long-sleeved heavy-duty rubber gloves, grab a
+We're going to do our long-sleeved heavy-duty rubber gloves, grab a
 scalpel, and rip into this thing to see what makes it tick.
 So, scrub
 up, because here we go.
 Cutting very gently...